 The Financial Bucket List

-- Pay off all unsecured Debt in less then 5 years
+- Pay off all unsecured Debt in less than 5 years

 - Establish Emergency Fund – save at least $60,000